 First contact physios implementation guidance - England and Wales

-First contact physiotherapists take the pressure off GPs and reduce the need for onward referrals.
+First contact physiotherapists allow patients to see the right person and receive the right treatment, quicker.
 Musculoskeletal (MSK) health issues account for around 1 in 5 of all GP appointments.
 Most of these could instead be seeing a physiotherapist from the start.

 First contact physios implementation guidance - Scotland